-On March 23, 2020, the Ministry of Finance issued Ordinary Letter No. 843, which modifies the payment method of the funds related to Law No. 13196, in order to address funds to meet national needs generated by the COVID-19 crisis.
-Said Official Letter establishes the payment of funds owed to the Treasury for the application of Law No. 13196, equivalent to ThUS\$240,168 (contribution for December 2019, January and February 2020), before March 31, 2020.
-Subsequently and from the month of April 2020, the Corporation should carry out the monthly transfer of the corresponding resources according to their recordkeeping, within a period not exceeding the last day of the month following its booking.
+On March 23, 2020, the Ministry of Finance issued Ordinary Official Letter No. 843, modifying the payment modality of the resources related to Law No. 13.196 to meet national needs generated by the COVID-19 crisis.
+Said Official Letter establishes that, as of April 2020, the monthly transfer of the corresponding resources according to their registration shall be made within a term no later than the last day of the month following the month in which they are accounted for.